Skip to main content

 MethodBackendNotes

 Both backends accept the same configuration methods.
-When using .asIframe(), some options (like scrollToTop, closeButton, and contextData) are delivered to the Journey via postMessage after it signals readiness, while dataInjectionOptions is encoded in the iframe URL.
+For .asIframe(), the SDK delivers most options (scrollToTop, closeButton, contextData) via postMessage after the iframe signals readiness. dataInjectionOptions goes in the iframe URL.

 All configuration methods are chainable and return the Embedding instance.
 Call an injection method at the end of the chain to render the Journey.